Why go to College in Virginia?

 Economics involves the study of economic theories and methods, capitalism, and analysis of trade and manufacturing.
 This major’s popularity is partly due to the state’s strong coal, farming, and technology industries.
 Washington, D.C. is also a major draw, with several academic and governmental resources in the field of economics.

-Best Online Colleges in Virginia for 2018
+What are the Best Online Colleges in Virginia?

 Finding the right college for your academic, financial, and career needs and goals can be overwhelming.
 This section provides you with a list of the best online schools in Virginia, with information about the structure of the online programs, noteworthy programs, admission requirements, and unique facts about each school.
 The list also provides you with convenient statistics for each college.
 If you are interested in enrolling at one the many quality online schools in Virginia, this guide can help you find a school that fits your educational needs.